Creating an Adapter

 get_catalog and execute are called by Harlequin in different threads, and those calls may overlap.
 If multiple queries are run by the user, execute may be called many times serially, in a single thread, before any of the cursors’ results are fetched (currently there are no plans to execute queries in parallel using multiple threads).

-A connection may also provide close, get_completions, and validate_sql methods; to support multiple transaction modes, it may also implement the toggle_transaction_mode method and the transaction_mode property.
+A connection may also provide close, cancel, get_completions, and validate_sql methods; to support multiple transaction modes, it may also implement the toggle_transaction_mode method and the transaction_mode property.

 • close() can be implemented by an adapter to gracefully close the connection to the underlying database when Harlequin quits, if necessary.